 CRG Obligations and Responsibilities

 CRG warrants that it has the capacity and the authority to enter into this Agreement and to perform its obligations under this Agreement.

+The body of this Agreement must be in identical form to the current standard templated form located at www.nzacres.org.nz.
+Any textual changes to the body of this Agreement from the templated version will not be valid.
+The clauses of this Agreement can only be changed by way of Special Conditions documented within Schedule 5.
+Where there is a conflict between the main body of this Agreement and the Special Conditions, the Special Conditions shall prevail.

 Prior to the Agreement being executed, the CRG or its designate will provide the Principal Investigator, and through the Principal Investigator the Institution and the Responsible EC, with all current and relevant information regarding the Investigational Product as reasonably required to justify the nature, scope and duration of the Study.